 Please note that Mr Sharma does not personally hold or process personal data for business purposes whether in respect of Chelsea Portfolio Limited or otherwise and as such any response to your subject access request will be in respect of Chelsea Portfolio Limited only.

 Let me know should you require any further information, otherwise I await the requested information above.

 Now before I move on, Mr Sharma is NOT the owner, or even the ultimate beneficial owner of Chelsea Portfolio Ltd, nor has he ever been, yet I fail to see why his lawyers say he is.
 (Update: The lawyers rectified this matter and changed the statement regarding Sharma’s ownership.)

-So I have lived at Pensand House & Malborough Court for over ten years, paid rent, paid a deposit, shared rent payments to Chelsea Portfolio Ltd and DAC Beachcroft via their client are saying prove that I live at Pensand House & Malborough Court.
+So I have lived at Pensand House & Marlborough Court for over ten years, paid rent, paid a deposit, shared rent payments to Chelsea Portfolio Ltd and DAC Beachcroft via their client are saying prove that I live at Pensand House & Marlborough Court.